LegacyLeap Logo

 4. Data Platform Modernization

-Typical stacks: Direct JDBC with custom connection management, Entity Framework 6, legacy Hibernate configurations, stored procedure-heavy architectures.
+Typical stacks: Direct JDBC with custom connection management, legacy Hibernate configurations, stored procedure-heavy architectures.

 Common challenges: